VoyagerInnovations/secgroup_approval/README.md

 1. Create a function named *buttonClick*.

 Set the memory to 1GB or more.
 This is to ensure the *buttonClick* function sends a response to Slack within 3 seconds (Slack has a timeout of 3 seconds for the HTTP POST reply).

 Set-up the following environment variables:
 * expectedToken - the apps’s Verification Token provided by Slack
- * monitoringHookUrl - the generated webhook URL for the secgroup_monitoring channel
+* accountAMainRegion - Region of AWS Account A resources
+* accountANumber - Account Number of AWS Account A

 2. Create a function named *storeSecurityGroupRequest*.

 3. Create a function named *errorHandlerSecurityGroupChange*.

+Set-up the following environment variable:
+* monitoringHookUrl - the generated webhook URL for the secgroup_monitoring channel

 4. Create a function named *denySecurityGroupChange*.

 Set-up the following environment variable:
 * monitoringHookUrl - the generated webhook URL for the secgroup_monitoring channel
+* accountBNumber - Account Number of AWS Account B
+* accountBName - Alias of AWS Account B

 **Do the following in AWS Account B:**